-- 1 Make sure the Active profile list is set to Global driver settings. - 2 Click Apply. - 3 From the Global driver settings list, click a setting that you want to change. - 4 Notice that the setting is highlighted and its slider appears at the bottom of the page, as shown in the example in Figure 7.3. - 5 Use the slider to modify the setting to suit your needs.
-Refer to the following sections for additional information: - "Changing Global Driver Settings" on page 107 - "Modifying an Existing Application Profile" on page 108 - 6 Repeat steps 3 through 5 for each driver setting you want to change. - 7 Be sure to click Apply after each change you make to the global driver settings.
+- 1 Make sure the Active profile list is set to Global driver settings. - 2 Click Apply. - 3 From the Global driver settings list, click a setting that you want to change. - 4 Notice that the setting is highlighted and its slider appears at the bottom of the page, as shown in the example in Figure 7.3. - Note: If you have chosen a setting that is application-controlled, click the Application-controlled check box to clear the check mark, then use the slider to change the setting, - 5 Use the slider to modify the setting to suit your needs.
+Refer to the following sections for additional information: - "Changing Global Driver Settings" on page 101 - "Modifying an Existing Application Profile" on page 103 - 6 Repeat steps 3 through 5 for each driver setting you want to change. - 7 Be sure to click Apply after each change you make to the global driver settings.